 Copper, being a soft metal, was easier to engrave than steel allowing the artist more freedom in the effects that could be produced.
 Also, being soft, the engraved lines were not as fine or hard edged as possible with steel.
 These two effects tended to allow a richer, warmer feel to good copper engraved prints when compared to those printed from steel plates.

 Another advantage of copper was that to make alterations to plates, such as updating maps, possible to accomplish.
 The plate could be heated and beaten out flat in the area to be changed, this would then be polished smooth and re-engraved.

 Illustrated to the left is a fine copper engraved print by T. Bonnor, dating from 1771 (the subject is Bibury in Gloucestershire).
 Although much reduced in size it can still be seen that the print has a 'rich' warm feel.
 The area within the black rectangle is shown below at about 2x magnification, note the soft appearance of the hay ridges in the field to the right.

-For greater detail this link shows a close up of an area of the hay field about 2 cms square.
+For greater detail this link shows a close up (about 2cms square) of part of the hay field shown below.